digitalfabrik/lunes-cms/README.md

 Here's how to get the site running on your machine.

 0. Get into a Unix-like environment
     - If you're on Windows, install the Windows Subsystem for Linux.
 Then execute `wsl bash` and continue with the commands below.
     - If you're already on Linux/Mac, no action needed.
 1. Clone the repository. `git clone git@github.com:digitalfabrik/lunes-cms.git`
 2. `cd lunes-cms`
 3. Set up virtual environment of choice.
 For example:
     - `apt install python3-venv` (in linux)
     - `python3 -m venv .venv`
     - `source .venv/bin/activate`
 4. Install project dependencies: `python3 setup.py develop`
 5. Set up Django and run the development server!
     - `cd src`
     - `python3 vocabulary-trainer migrate`
     - `python3 vocabulary-trainer createsuperuser`
     - `python3 vocabulary-trainer runserver`

+Now that you've gotten everything set up, to run the development server in the future, all you'll need to do is activate your virtual environment (e.g. via `source .venv/bin/activate` if you use the instructions above, or `pipenv shell` if you're using pipenv) and call `runserver` like in the last command above.

 # Usage
 The API can simply be accessed via the root url or `/api`.